-Soft tissue injuries are common consequences of car accidents in Atlanta.
-When your body’s soft tissues are damaged, it can cause a lot of pain that doesn’t always show up on x-rays or MRIs.
+Soft tissue injuries are expected consequences of car accidents in Atlanta.
+When your body’s soft tissues are damaged, it can cause much pain that doesn’t always show up on x-rays or MRIs.
 Insurance companies often doubt or discount these types of injuries, but they can cause serious, long-term complications for any victim.

-If you are making a claim for soft tissue damage after an accident you didn’t cause in Atlanta, it’s important to compile the right evidence and build a strong case.
+If you are making a claim for soft tissue damage after an accident you didn’t cause in Atlanta, it’s essential to compile the proper evidence and build a strong case.
 You deserve compensation for all the damages caused by someone else’s negligence.

 to find a John Foy office near you

-Why Soft Tissue Damage Is Harder to Prove After an Accident in Atlanta
+Why Soft Tissue Damage Is Hard to Prove After an Accident in Atlanta

 In addition, soft tissue injuries can take time to develop.
 You may not feel the full pain from them until hours or sometimes days after your accident.
 Since they are harder to recognize and diagnose, they can present challenges when filing an insurance claim for compensation.

 Insurance companies may try to say you are exaggerating or even faking your soft tissue injuries.
 They might use it as a bargaining chip to deny your claim or make you feel like a lowball settlement is all you deserve.
 Don’t let this discourage you.
-Soft tissue injuries are very real and can, in fact, greatly affect your life by requiring medical attention and time to heal.
+Soft tissue injuries are genuine and can, in fact, significantly affect your life by requiring medical attention and time to heal.

 What to Know About Making an Injury Claim for Soft Tissue Damage

-To seek full compensation for all your damages, including soft tissue damage, you will need strong proof and a solid insurance claim.
+You will need strong proof and a solid insurance claim to seek full compensation for all your damages, including soft tissue damage.
 A personal injury claim allows you to seek financial recovery for costs like:

 - Prescription medications